 - Now after all of this is in your bowl you will want to cut the pineapple chunks in fourths.
 I bought a whole pineapple and cut it up into chunks, easy to do you can see how here!

-- There is a great use for the outside of the pineapple as well if you’re planning on making chicken, check out this fantastic recipe using the pineapple skin!
+- There is a great use for the outside of the pineapple as well if you’re planning on making chicken, check out this fantastic pineapple chicken recipe using the skin!

-Most of what I used came fresh from the produce section of Walmart, and there are 3 other necessary ingredients to this recipe that make it really tasty….let me show you everything you’ll need!
+Most of what I used came fresh from the produce section of Walmart, and there are 3 other necessary ingredients to this recipe that make it really tasty.
+Want it spicy?
+Dice up any type of chiles or peppers you want.
+Let me show you everything you’ll need!